filecoin-project/filecoin-docs/basics/project-and-community/filecoin-faqs.md

 Filecoin is a protocol that provides core primitives, enabling a truly trustless decentralized storage network.
 These primitives and features include publicly verifiable cryptographic storage proofs, [cryptoeconomic mechanisms](https://filecoin.io/blog/filecoin-cryptoeconomic-constructions/), and a public blockchain.
 Filecoin provides these primitives to solve the really hard problem of creating a trustless decentralized storage network.

-On top of the core Filecoin protocol, there are a number of layer 2 solutions that enable a broad array of use cases and applications, many of which also use [IPFS](https://ipfs.tech).
-These solutions include [Powergate](https://docs.textile.io/powergate/), [Tableland](https://tableland.xyz/), and more.
+On top of the core Filecoin protocol, there are a number of layer 2 solutions that enable a broad array of use cases and applications, many of which also use [IPFS](https://ipfs.tech), such as [Lighthouse](https://www.lighthouse.storage/) or [Tableland](https://tableland.xyz/).
 Using these solutions, any use case that can be built on top of IPFS can also be built on Filecoin!

 Some of the primary areas for development on Filecoin are: